tmtsoftware/csw/docs/src/main/framework/managing-command-state.md

 ## Using the CRM with Subcommands

-If while processing a received command, the component needs to create and send commands to other components (e.g, an Assembly sending commands to one or more HCDs) it can use the CRM to help manage responses from the sub-commands.
+If while processing a received command, the component needs to create and send commands to other components (e.g. an Assembly sending commands to one or more HCDs) it can use the CRM to help manage responses from the sub-commands.

 A received command that requires one or more sub-commands must first associate the sub-commands with the received